NeekDaSneak/Reading-Notes/Class-08.md

 ## **Windows Registry Editor**

 - Windows Registry
-  - A local database for storing critical configuratiuon for varius parts of the computer
+  - A local database for storing critical configuratiuon for various parts of the computer
   - Windows references the registry for many aspects of the OS behavior
   - An attractive target for cyber attacks seeking to alter computer behavior